Skip to content

 Disability Services

-The New School offers accommodations for Disabled students through the office of Student Disability Services.
+The New School offers support and accommodations for Disabled students through the office of Student Disability Services.
 The New School seeks to foster an environment that encourages all students to reach their highest level of achievement.
 Through various student services and programs, the university emphasizes the importance of recognizing and embracing diversity.

 In addition to Student Disability Services, students in this program will also have Faculty Access Mentors.